 Common name: Peach, Flowering Peach, Ornamental Peach, Common Peach

 Aaru is deciduous fast-growing tree of Western Himalayas found upto an altitude of 2500 m.
-It is seen growing in woodland, sunny edges of hills and dappled shady areas, Aaru is also cultivated in large scale for its edible flowers and fruits in garden, orchard and around homeyards.
-Fruits of the wild aaru are richer in nutrients than the cultivated forms.
+It is seen growing in woodland, sunny edges of hills and dappled shady areas, Aaru is also cultivated in large scale for its edible fruits in garden, orchard and around home yards.
+Fruits of the wild aaru are small in size and not as pleasent in taste as cultivated one but they are more organic and are richer in nutrients than the cultivated forms.
 Aaru prefers well-drained soil and grows best in moist soil.

 Flowers, fruits and oil of aaru, all are edible.
 Fruits are eaten raw when ripe, cooked into vegetable and are also pickled.
 Flowers are also edible both as raw and cooked.
-They are used to prepare KACHROO (Chilla of gram flour and flowers).
+They are used to prepare KACHROO (Chilla of gram flour and flowers). but they need to be eaten in small amount.
+Their large consumption may cause diarrhea.
 Raw flowers are used as a garnishing agent to various dishes and salads.
 Seed oil of aaru can also be used for cooking.

 Aaru is large shrubs or small trees.

 Leaves simple, lanceolate or oblong- lanceolate, finely serrate, with petiolar and marginal glands.